AxisPhilly/app-template/README.md

 We got a lot of inspiration and guidance from the [NPR Apps](http://blog.apps.npr.org/) [app-template](https://github.com/nprapps/app-template).

+**Checkout the `fullscreen-map` branch for a version of this app template setup for fullscreen maps**

 ### Directory Structure

 - `css` - compiled .scss files for development